 Roundwood Primary School has an active and committed team of Governors who play an important role in school life.

-Purpose of the Governing Body
+Purpose of the Governing Board

 - conduct a self evaluation of the school’s performance and review the annual School Improvement Plan (SIP) developed by the Senior Leadership Team.

 - ensure appropriate Staffing and other resources to meet, as far as possible, the pupils’ educational needs